"I get commissions for purchases made through links in this post."

 There are many professional players using Shakehand grip frequently in their career such as Ma Long, Fan Zhendong, Vladimir Samsonov and Timo Boll.

 This grip is named penhold is because it resembles holding an actual pen and is a reasonably common grip.
 This method is previously the preferred and dominant technique in Asia.
 Besides, it is considered an elegant but powerfully effective way of controlling the ball.
 The exact style may vary from player to player due to the different hand positions and the advantages they hold, altogether utilize from holding your paddle as if you were holding a pen.
 Therefore, the most short-handed paddle is used for a penhold grip.
-In the next part, I will provide detailed information about how to hold a table tennis paddle in this style properly.

 The one thing that Penhold grips have in common is the ways you lay your thumb and your index finger.
 For the beginner, first open your thumb and index finger to form a C-shaped position, from here you need to place the handle of your paddle facing down into the middle of your thumb and your forefinger.
 After that, your thumb should press loosely into the rubber on the paddle, while your index finger side rests where the rubber on the paddle begins.
 Keep in mind that they should not touch altogether.